jamasoftware-ps/py-jama-rest-client/README.md

 ### REST Calls Supported in the Client

 ##### Abstract Items
-- GET abstract items by document key
+- ~~GET abstract items by document key~~(Deprecated)
+- GET abstract items(second method added to support all parameter options.
+Previous method left to preserve backwards compatibility)

 ##### Attachments
 - PUT attachment file, uploads content to an attachment object by attachmentID